When Does Morning Sickness Start? “Diarrhea is coming out of Mommy’s mouth!!!” Ahhh, morning sickness.

 All toxins built up over the years in your body will be mobilized when you become pregnant.

-The heavy metals that are transferred to the first born is frightening.
+The heavy metals that are transferred to the first born are frightening.

 If you lived an unhealthy lifestyle, detox safely before pregnancy.